 An additional 320 users from the OH/UG Lines and SPT departments have begun utilizing MDTs for outage restoration work.
-This is a phased in approach to eventual full day-to-day use in those departments currently planned for Q1 2020 in conjunction with the OMS/CAD upgrade project.
+This is a phased in approach to eventual full day-to-day use in those departments currently planned for a phased rollout in Q2-Q3 2020 in conjunction with the OMS/CAD upgrade project.
 As part of this upgrade project, the Moblite MDT application will be replaced by CGI's new PragmaField application.
 PragmaField provides similar functionality to the current Moblite application, deployed in a web based application that greatly reduces mobile software maintenance tasks and costs.